paldeepakdev/FRESCO-RETAIL-PROJECT/README.md

 ### Objective
-- To study the influence of different transaction data points and their impact on a customer’s final decision to return the product(s) bought in a transaction.
+- To study the influence of different transaction data points and their impact on a customer’s final decision to return the products bought in a transaction.

 ### Variable Description:
 - transaction_id: Unique transaction number for each sale